rails/rails/guides/source/active_record_querying.md

 end
 ```

-These [scopes](#scopes) are created automatically and can be used to find all objects with or wihout a particular value for `status`:
+These [scopes](#scopes) are created automatically and can be used to find all objects with or without a particular value for `status`:

 ```irb
 irb> Order.shipped